ztensitymods/7DTDMods/README.md

  Official repository for Ztensity's 7 Days to Die Modlets
  ================================

- Currently, the repository includes nine different mods that I have created so far.
-At this point in my modding career, I have learned to work with Read Me's, Localization's, XML's (blocks, items, progression, recipes and sounds), XPATH, Unity, animations and using PNG icons for an ItemIconAtlas.
+ Currently, the repository includes twenty different mods that I have created so far.
+At this point in my modding career, I have learned to work with Read Me's, Localization's, XML's (blocks, items, progression, recipes and sounds), XPATH, Unity, animations and using/creating transparent PNG icons for an ItemIconAtlas and UIAtlas.

  ================================